Last Updated on January 10, 2023 by Katie

 What are some tips to market my freelance writing services?

-As a new freelance writer, you should build a writing portfolio to show prospective clients.
-Once you have samples, you need to show them off and build credibility.
+Produce writing samples that you can show off to build credibility.
 Do this by building up your social media accounts and posting any content you produce.

 How else can I make money online apart from freelance writing?

 Freelance writing is a lucrative profession, but it’s smart to add new side hustles to your repertoire and expand your income.

 There are many ways to make money online including;